Early modern yoga: A south Indian tradition and Krishnamacharya's yoga

-A few decades later, a very different form of yoga, the prevailing yoga as exercise, was created by Yogendra, Kuvalayananda, and Krishnamacharya, starting in the 1920s.
+A non-religious form of yoga, the prevailing yoga as exercise, was created by Yogendra, Kuvalayananda, and Krishnamacharya, starting in the 1920s.
 It was predominantly physical, consisting mainly or entirely of asanas.
 They advocated these under the guise of the supposed specific medical benefits of particular postures, encouraged by the prevailing Indian nationalism which needed something to build an image of a strong and energetic nation.
 The yoga that they created, however, was taken up predominantly in the English-speaking world, starting with America and Britain.